Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Mixed urinary incontinence means you experience symptoms of both stress incontinence and urge incontinence.
-You might leak when you cough, sneeze, or exercise (stress component) and also experience sudden, intense urges with leaking on the way to the bathroom (urge component).
-It’s one of the most common patterns, especially in women over 50.
+Mixed urinary incontinence means you have symptoms of both stress incontinence and urge incontinence.
+You might leak when you cough, sneeze, or exercise (the stress part) and also feel sudden, strong urges with leaking on the way to the bathroom (the urge part).
+Up to half of women with incontinence have this pattern, and it’s especially common after age 50.

-Women with mixed incontinence often describe a combination of:
+Women with mixed incontinence often notice a combination of:

-• Leaking during physical activity, exercise, or when laughing or sneezing
+• Leaking during physical activity, laughing, or sneezing

-• Frequent trips to the bathroom during the day and night
+• Frequent bathroom trips during the day and night

-Mixed incontinence is actually the most common pattern I see in my practice.
+Mixed incontinence is actually the most common pattern I see.
 The good news is that we don’t have to fix everything at once.
-We start with the component that’s bothering you most, and often, improving one makes the other better too.
+We focus on whichever part bothers you most, and often improving one makes the other better too.

 • Weight management